Mindful-AI-Assistants/.github/profile/README.md

 **Mindful-AI-Assistants** is an open-source organization, born from a simple, powerful dream: [to weave technology with the infinite potential of the human spirit]().

-Founded by [Fabiana 🚀 Campanari](https://github.com/FabianaCampanari),  designer, software developer, psychologist, and deeply engaged in Humanistic AI – Data Science at PUC-São Paulo,  we stand at the intersection where [code meets consciousness]().
+Founded by [Fabiana 🚀 Campanari](https://github.com/FabianaCampanari),  designer, software developer, psychologist and deeply engaged in Humanistic AI – Data Science at PUC-São Paulo,  we stand at the intersection where [code meets consciousness]().

 [Our mission is clear]():
 Empowering businesses with Copilots, Agents, Bots, and more, crafting solutions that honor both intelligence and soul.